Convergence Rates of Gaussian ODE Filters: Numerical experiments

 In contrast to the lower left diagram in \Cref{fig2:wpd_2_credible_intervals}, which presents the same experiment for $R \equiv K_R h^q$ (the maximal measurement variance permissible under \Cref{ass:R}), the rate of $h^2$, that is again observed for $K_R = 0$ in the first diagram, is already missed for $K_R = 1.00 \times 10^0$ in the second diagram.
 With growing constants, the convergence rates of the actual errors as well as the expected errors (standard deviation) decrease from diagram to diagram.
-In the center diagram with $K_R=3.73 \times 10^3$, the rates are already slightly worse than the $h^1$ convergence rates guaranteed by \Cref{theorem:GlobalTruncation,theorem:contraction_of_credible_intervals} under \Cref{ass:R}, whereas, for $K_R = 5.00 \times 10^3$, the convergence rates in the lower left plot of \Cref{fig2:wpd_2_credible_intervals} were still significantly better than $h^1$.
+In the center diagram with $K_R=3.73 \times 10^3$, the rates are already slightly worse than the $h^1$ convergence rates guaranteed by Theorems \ref{theorem:GlobalTruncation} and \ref{theorem:contraction_of_credible_intervals} under \Cref{ass:R}, whereas, for $K_R = 5.00 \times 10^3$, the convergence rates in the lower left plot of \Cref{fig2:wpd_2_credible_intervals} were still significantly better than $h^1$.
 For the greater constants up to $K_R = 1.00 \times 10^7$, the rates even become significantly lower.
-Notably, as in the lower left diagram of \Cref{fig2:wpd_2_credible_intervals}, the slope of the standard deviation curve matches the slope of the global error curve, as can be seen best in the lower right subfigure---thereby exhibiting neither over- nor underconfidence.

-These experiments suggest that the convergence rates from \Cref{theorem:GlobalTruncation,theorem:contraction_of_credible_intervals} do not hold in general for $R \equiv K_R h^{1/2}$.
+Notably, as in the lower right diagram of \Cref{fig2:wpd_2_credible_intervals}, the slope of the standard deviation curve matches the slope of the global error curve, as can be seen best in the lower right subfigure---thereby asymptotically exhibiting neither over- nor underconfidence.
+These experiments suggest that the convergence rates from Theorems \ref{theorem:GlobalTruncation} and \ref{theorem:contraction_of_credible_intervals} do not hold in general for $R \equiv K_R h^{1/2}$.
 Hence, it seems likely that \Cref{ass:R} is indeed necessary for our results and cannot be further relaxed without lowering the implied worst-case convergence rates.